When do you have to make the intention to fast?

 If you went to sleep without the intention of fasting, and you wake up after Fajr and want to fast, the fast is not correct because you have already passed a portion of the day without the intention to fast.
 You cannot apply the intention to do a fard fast in retrospect.

-Voluntary fast – you can make the intention after Fajr
+Can you make the intention to fast after fajr?

 This is as per the hadith of Aisha (may Allah be pleased with her) who said: